catenate/sharedo/sharedo.md

 Commit the latest changes.

-	git commit -a -m 'Update README, and git commands for this repo.'
+	git commit -a -m 'Update git commands for this repo.'

 Push latest commits to the origin git server.